-- MMus/MPerf/MComp: an undergraduate degree with Honours in music (or equivalent) - MA: an undergraduate degree with Honours in music (or equivalent).
-For the MA in Opera Making & Writing, Upper Second-Class Honours (2:1) are normally required (in an arts subject for the Writing pathway, and in composition for the Composition pathway) - Artist Diploma: a two-year full-time Masters of Music degree (or equivalent) - MPhil/DMus and MPhil/PhD: a Master's degree in a relevant subject (or in any subject for Drama, alongside evidence of relevant professional theatre activity) (or equivalent) - PGCert in Performance Teaching: an undergraduate degree in music, acting, dance or production arts (or equivalent)
+- BA/BMUS: pass grade (A-E) in 2 A-Levels (GCE Advanced A2) (or equivalent).
+There are additional academic criteria for BA Production Arts and BA Digital Design & Production - MMus/MPerf/MComp: an undergraduate degree with Honours (or equivalent) MA: an undergraduate degree with Honours in music (or equivalent).
+For the MA in Opera Making & Writing and MA Collaborative Performance Making, Upper Second-Class Honours (2:1) are normally required (in an arts subject for the Writing pathway, and in composition for the Composition pathway) - Artist Diploma: a two-year full-time Masters of Music degree (or equivalent) - MPhil/DMus and MPhil/PhD: - a Master's degree in a relevant subject or in any subject for Drama, alongside evidence of relevant professional theatre activity (or equivalent) - PGCert in Performance Teaching: an undergraduate degree in music, acting, dance or production arts (or equivalent)